 Marriage Equality Policy

-Click here for Bishop Johnson’s policy on Marriage Equality in the Diocese of West TN.
-This policy will take effect on the First Sunday of Advent 2015 (November 29, 2015).
+Click here for the Diocesan policy on Marriage Equality in the Diocese of West TN.
+This policy took effect on the First Sunday of Advent 2015 (November 29, 2015).

 Standing Commission on Liturgy and Music

 Click here to access the webpage of the Standing Commission on Liturgy and Music of The Episcopal Church for further information.